probcomp/metaprob/README.md

             :injections [(require '(clojure.tools.namespace repl find))]
             :plugins [[cider/cider-nrepl "0.15.1"]]}}

+## Using Clojure under Emacs

+There are many ways to do development or other activities in Clojure.
+This section describes using a REPL in emacs.
+After this is information about the test system and using Clojure from the shell.

 ### Startup

 Clojure runs outside of emacs, and emacs connects to it over a TCP connection.